ttscoff/doing/README.md

 7. Include short entries if desired
 8. Export the report to a new file

-Now you can run `doing import --type timing -s SECTION PATH`, where SECTION is the name of the section you want to import the entries to (defauts to Currently), and PATH is the path to the JSON file.
+Now you can run `doing import --type timing -s SECTION PATH`, where SECTION is the name of the section you want to import the entries to (defaults to Currently), and PATH is the path to the JSON file.
 You can also add a tag (or tags) to all entries, or a custom prefix.

 (`--type timing` is the only option right now, so it doesn't need to be included)